marcioferlan/vraptor4js-plugin/README.md

 CORS support
 ------------

-In case your REST services are provided by an application with a different domain/subdomain (like ```api.domain.com```), you'll need CORS support enabled to access them.
+In case your REST services are provided by an application in a different domain/subdomain (like ```api.domain.com```), you'll need CORS support enabled in order to access them.

 In web.xml, just add these properties as appropriate to enable it: